 Follow the Torch

 As the 2024 Paris Olympics grow closer, the MAT is raising awareness about the Olympic Games and its values by having a Torch travelling round all 21 of our MAT schools.
-We have been lucky enough to borrow a real Olympic torch from a competitor in the 2012 Paralympics.
+We have been lucky enough to borrow a real Olympic torch from someone who was part of the 2012 Paralympic torch relay.

 Follow this page to see its progress.